Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/05_SECURITY/URL_SHORTENER_SECURITY_GUIDE.md

 **If you must use symmetric encryption:**

 - [SUCCESS] Use build-time injection only (`VITE_SERVICE_ENCRYPTION_KEY`)
-- [SUCCESS] Rotate keys frequently (monthly or more)
+- [WARNING] Rotate keys frequently (monthly or more)
-- [SUCCESS] Document the security trade-off
+- [WARNING] Document the security trade-off
-- [SUCCESS] Monitor for key extraction attempts
+- [WARNING] Monitor for key extraction attempts
 - [ERROR] Never use runtime injection

 ---